JackieHanLab/D-CE/README.md

 chomd a+x spatial_reconstruct
 ./spatial_reconstruct.sh <mcr_directory>
 ```
-at Linux or Mac command prompt. <mcr_directory> is the directory where version 9.3 of the MATLAB Runtime is installed or the directory where MATLAB is installed on the machine.
+ <mcr_directory> is the directory where version MATLAB Runtime installed or the directory where MATLAB is installed on the machine.
 For example, If you have MATLAB Runtime installed in */mathworks/home/application/v93*, run the shell script as:
 ```
 ./spatial_reconstruct.sh /mathworks/home/application/v93
 ```